-- You configure an application for monitoring on a virtual machine using the Application Monitoring Configuration Wizard. - The Application Monitoring Configuration Wizard is launched when you click Configure Application Monitoring in the ApplicationHA tab of the Veritas Operations Manager (VOM) console. - In this release, the wizard allows you to configure monitoring for only one application per virtual machine.

-To configure another application using the wizard, you must first unconfigure the existing application monitoring.
+- You configure an application for monitoring on a virtual machine using the Application Monitoring Configuration Wizard. - The Application Monitoring Configuration Wizard is launched when you click Configure Application Monitoring on the ApplicationHA tab of the VMware vSphere Client. - In this release, the wizard allows you to configure monitoring for only one application per virtual machine. - To configure another application using the wizard, you must first unconfigure the existing application monitoring.